CryptoTerps/Crypto-Touchbar-for-Mac/README.md

 # Crypto-Touchbar-for-Mac

 ![screenshot](https://github.com/CryptoTerps/Crypto-Touchbar-for-Mac/blob/master/IMG_3452.JPG)

-This is an add on (via Better Touch Tool) to get Cryptocurrency prices on your MacBook Touchbar
+*This is an add-on (via Better Touch Tool) to get Cryptocurrency prices on your MacBook Touchbar

 **Currently supported coins:**